 - Kosher salt

-- Step 2 Leave the meat to rest for about half an hour at room temperature and season all sides with the kosher salt.
-Take a big dutch oven or baking pot with a lid and place over medium to high heat and add the vegetable oil.
+- Take a big dutch oven or baking pot with a lid and place it over medium to high heat and add the vegetable oil.
 These will require a few batches.
 Transfer to a big bowl.

-- Step 6 Add the ACV vinegar and 1 cup of beef stock or water to the mix and process until smooth, for a couple of minutes.
+- Add the ACV vinegar and 1 cup of beef stock or water to the mix and process until smooth, for a couple of minutes.
 Season with salt to taste.

-- Step 14 Combine the white onion, cilantro, salt and lime in a bowl.
+- Combine the white onion, cilantro, salt and lime in a bowl.

-- Step 15 Discard the beef from the sauce and pull using 2 forks.
+- Discard the beef from the sauce and pull using 2 forks.
 Transfer the stock into a bowl and top with the chopped cilantro.